 However, we have had great results with Nature's Domain dog food.
 Some dog foods we have tried give our dogs horrible gas and for those of you that don't know-dog gas is one of the worst smells in the world!
 We have never had problems with gas or any other issues while feeding our dogs Nature's Domain.
-If you live near Costco, grab it from there on your next trip, it's cheaper in the store and no shipping!
-In the store it comes in Salmon, Turkey and Beef flavors, they also just recently started having a puppy formula with smaller kibbles for smaller mouths!
+It comes in Salmon, Turkey and Beef flavors, they also just recently started having a puppy formula with smaller kibbles for smaller mouths!

 The slicker brush and the grooming comb are must haves for any poodle owner.
 They remove tangles, mats, loose hairs and dirt.